secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab3.html.md

 1. In the GitLab Demo Cloud, locate your CICD Demo project from Lab 2 and open it.
 2. Click on your **.gitlab-ci.yml** file to open it.
-3. Navigate to the sample project in your other tab - locate the **ci-starter** code snippet, once you have the snippet open, click the **Copy File Contents** icon in the upper right corner of the file.
+3. Navigate to the sample project in your other tab - locate the **ci-starter** %% needs link or reference %% code snippet, once you have the snippet open, click the **Copy File Contents** icon in the upper right corner of the file.
 4. Return to your CICD Demo project in your other tab; replace the code in your yml file with the ci-starter snippet.
 Note: You should now have a basic CI configuration with only test and build stages.
 5. In the Commit Message field, type **“CI starter”** and click the **Commit Changes** button.